Peonies are some of our favourite blooms, and we're so happy they're finally back in season!

 - Trim the stems at a 45° angle.

-3. Remove leaves on stems that go below the waterline
+3. Remove leaves on stems that fall below the waterline.

 4. Put flowers in a clean vase with lukewarm water and add the flower food provided

 5. Display your peonies in an area away from drafts, heat, direct sunshine or fresh fruit

 - Ensure the vase remains clean and change the water every few days.

-Would you like to shop our beautiful range of Peonies?
-With prices starting from just £34.99 you are sure to find the perfect bunch to suit your home or recipient.
+Would you like to shop our beautiful range of peonies?
+You're sure to find the perfect bunch to suit your home or recipient.
 Click here to view our range!